Noobz4Life/GMBots-Archived/README.md

 ## Installing it manually

-1. Go to the drive Garry's Mod is installed on.
+1. Right click on Garry's Mod in your steam library.
+2. Click Properties.
-2. Go to the steam directory.
-(See below)
+3. Go to Local Files.
-3. Open steamapps.
-4. Open common.
+4. Click "Browse Local Files"
-5. Open Garry's Mod
+5. Open the "garrysmod" folder
-6. Open garrysmod
-7. Open addons (or create it, if it doesn't exist)
+6. Open the "addons" folder (If it does not exist, create it.)
-8. Extract the zip into the addons folder.
+7. Extract the .zip into the addons folder.
-9. And that should be it!

 Steam Directory (probably): [drive]/Program Files (x86)/Steam